joshuabmoore/MPSTime.jl/docs/src/tools.md

 \otimes \ket{v_i}_B\,,
 $$
 where $\alpha_i$ are the Schmidt coefficients (singular values) satisfying $\sum_i \alpha_i^2 = 1$, $\ket{u_i}_A$ and $\ket{v_i}_B$ are orthonormal states in subsystem $A$ and $B$, respectively.
-The BEE is then given by the von Neumann entropy:
+The BEE is then given by the von Neumann entropy [LiuEntanglementFeatureExtract2021](@cite):
 $$
 S_\textrm{BEE} = -\sum_i \alpha_i^2 \log \alpha_i^2\,.
 $$